 Talk to people about Ghana and they might ask: “Where’s that?”
 Ghana is pretty much right at the centre of the world, being both close to the equator and on the Greenwich Meridian, which represents 0° longitude.

-On a world map you’ll find it on the west coast of Africa – the side closest to America, and bordering the Atlantic Ocean.
+On a world map you’ll find it on the west coast of Africa – the side closest to the Americas, and bordering the Atlantic Ocean.
 Follow the western coast of Africa until it curves inwards and you’ll have located the Gulf of Guinea.
 Now draw a line straight down from London to the Gulf of Guinea and you’ll have landed on Ghana.

-And if anyone asks what time it is in Guinea, it’s easy.
-Ghana time is exactly the same as Greenwich Mean Time as it shares a time zone with London.
+And if anyone asks what time it is in Ghana?
+Well, that’s easy.
+Ghana time is exactly the same as Greenwich Mean Time, and so it shares a time zone with London.

-2) What is ghana’s weather and landscape like?
+2) What is Ghana’s weather and landscape like?